Carers

 Financial

-Nearly all carers suffer financially.
+Many carers suffer financially.
 In many cases, carers have to eventually give up employment to care for someone full time.
 There are often added costs associated with the need for special equipment, food supplements, pharmaceuticals and care assistance.

 Carers WA